-We go into the waters sick and weak.
+We go into those baptismal waters sick and weak.
 And we come out healthy and strong.
-We go into the waters dirty and unclean.
+We go into those baptismal waters dirty and unclean.
 And we come out holy and righteous.
-We go into the waters dead in our sin.
+We go into those baptismal waters dead in our sin.
 And we come out alive in Christ.